Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 AWS offers Oracle Database as a managed service through Amazon RDS (Relational Database Service).
 RDS has two licensing options for Oracle: License Included and BYOL.
 The License Included model is available only for Oracle Standard Edition (Standard Edition Two on RDS) and Oracle’s free edition (Oracle XE).

 In this model, the hourly price of the RDS instance includes the Oracle database license cost – you do not need to own an Oracle license separately.
-This is convenient if you don’t have Oracle licenses or need a quick deployment, but it can be more expensive over the long term since you’re essentially renting the license.

 Amazon does not offer Oracle Enterprise Edition in a license-included form on RDS.
-If you need Enterprise Edition on RDS, you must go BYOL (meaning you indicate you have rights, and AWS deploys your instance accordingly).
-Also, due to Oracle’s policies, RDS restricts certain options and packs for Oracle (for instance, Oracle RAC and some advanced features are unavailable on AWS RDS).
+If you need Enterprise Edition on RDS, you must opt for BYOL (meaning you indicate you have the necessary rights, and AWS deploys your instance accordingly).

 Counting and Tools: